mulshankar/CarND-Path-Planning-Project/README.md

 ![alt text][image3]

-While frenet coordinates are good for trajectory planning, the localization module still is in the global X,Y coordinates.
+While frenet coordinates are good for trajectory planning, the localization as well as motion control modules are in the global X,Y coordinates.
 Therefore, once the trajectory is planned in the frenet coordinate system, it is converted into XY coordinate system for the car's motion control module.
 The algorithm can be sub-sectioned into 2 parts - (1) First part decides on lane (2) Second part plans the trajectory for the desired lane

 * The car initially starts in lane 1 ( 0- left, 1 -middle and 2-right lanes)